-We at Adamah recognize that white supremacy and other systems of power affect the access that people with marginalized identities have to our programming and food.
+We at Adamah recognize that systems of power affect the access that people with marginalized identities have to our programming and food from our farm.

-We are committed to actively dismantling those systems by continually educating ourselves and our participants, by recruiting and carrying out programming in ways that uplift marginalized identities, by challenging systems of oppression as we encounter them, by following the leadership of groups experiencing oppression, and by distributing our food in ways that acknowledge the inequity of access.
+We are committed to actively working to dismantle those systems by continually educating ourselves and our participants, by recruiting and carrying out programming in ways that support marginalized identities, by challenging systems of oppression as we encounter them, by learning from the leadership of groups experiencing oppression, and by distributing our food in ways that acknowledge the inequity of access.

 About This Statement

 And, at the same time, we do want to highlight the ways that our program and our farm continue to shift toward interrupting oppression.
-If each of us in the Jewish and environmental communities remain silent about our actions for fear of being performative, it becomes difficult to learn from one another.
-We don’t want to take up space in the conversation about justice with self aggrandizing claims about our initiatives.
-And yet, we want to publicly commit to growing and strengthening our work under the leadership of marginalized groups and alongside others in the Jewish and environmental world.
+If each of us in the Jewish and environmental movement remain silent about our actions for fear of being performative, it becomes difficult to learn from one another.
+The words below reflect a public commitment to growing and strengthening our work under the leadership of marginalized groups and alongside others in the Jewish and environmental world.

 White supremacy, ashkenormativity, heteronormativity, male privilege, classism, ableism and other forms of oppression have played a role in Adamah’s history and present.
 We actively seek to disrupt these oppressive systems by: